- About this policy

 - Communicate with our corporate partners to process your booking and travel arrangements and, if applicable, to arrange complimentary partner membership and other benefits for you.

 - Communicate with travel and booking agents and website providers, about your booking and travel arrangements (including your check-in, "no-show" or boarding status), your experience with us including any feedback we receive from you about your experience.
 We will also communicate with Velocity Rewards Pty Ltd and Velocity Frequent Flyer, if your Velocity membership number has been included in the booking.

 - Communicate with a corporate account holder about your booking and travel arrangements (if your flight booking is made through your employer’s corporate travel agreement with Virgin Australia), including disclosing your travel details, information relating to your check-in, “no-show” or boarding status and any information associated with your travel including any incident report.
 We will also communicate with Velocity Rewards Pty Ltd and Velocity Frequent Flyer, if your Velocity membership number has been included in the booking.

 - If your flight booking is part of a group booking, communicate with the person who made the booking on your behalf and other persons included in the group booking about your booking and travel arrangements.
 We will also communicate with Velocity Rewards Pty Ltd, if your Velocity membership number has been included in the booking.

-- If the booking is made for a person who is under the age of 18 and a parent, relative or guardian is requesting information relating to the booking and the parent, relative or guardian can provide appropriate verification and we are satisfied they are acting on behalf of the person, communicate with the parent, relative or guardian about the person's booking and travel arrangements.
+- If the booking is made for a person who is under the age of 18 and a parent, relative or guardian is requesting information relating to the booking and the parent, relative or guardian can meet our verification processes; communicate with the parent, relative or guardian about the person's booking and travel arrangements.